$\texttt{immrax}$: A Parallelizable and Differentiable Toolbox for Interval Analysis and Mixed Monotone Reachability in JAX: Embedding Module: Mixed Monotone Embedding Systems in JAX

-\end{prop} The problem of evaluating an infinite number of trajectories for the reachable set is replaced with overapproximated interval bounds using a single trajectory of the embedding system, which provides an efficient, scalable approach for online reachable set estimation. \begin{rem} If $\sfF$ is a monotone inclusion function, then the induced embedding system $\sfE$ is a monotone dynamical system with respect to the southeast partial order $\leqse$.
+where $i\in \{1,\ldots,n\}$ and the new state $\smallconc{\ulx}{\olx}\in\Tgeq^{2n}$ evolves on the upper triangle, $\smallconc{\ulw}{\olw}\in\Tgeq^{2q}$.
+In the next proposition, we use a single trajectory of the embedding system to overapproximate the true reachable set of the system~\eqref{eq:nlsys}~\citep[Proposition 5]{SJ-AH-SC:23c}. \begin{prop}[Reachability via embedding] Consider the system~\eqref{eq:nlsys} with an inclusion function $\sfF$ and its induced embedding system $\sfE$~\eqref{eq:embsys}.
+If $t\mapsto \smallconc{\ulx(t)}{\olx(t)}$ denotes the trajectory of $\sfE$ starting from initial condition $\smallconc{\ulx_0}{\olx_0}\in\Tgeq^{2n}$ at $t_0$ with disturbance $\smallconc{\ulw}{\olw}\in\Tgeq^{2n}$, then for every $t\geq t_0$, $x(t) \in [\ulx(t),\olx(t)],$ where $t\mapsto x(t)$ is the trajectory of~\eqref{eq:nlsys} from initial condition $x_0\in[\ulx_0,\olx_0]$. \end{prop} The problem of evaluating an infinite number of trajectories for the reachable set is replaced with overapproximated interval bounds using a single trajectory of the embedding system, which provides an efficient, scalable approach for online reachable set estimation. \begin{rem} If $\sfF$ is a monotone inclusion function, then the induced embedding system $\sfE$ is a monotone dynamical system~\citep{DA-EDS:03} with respect to the southeast partial order $\leqse$.
 If $\sfF$ is additionally a thin inclusion function, then the approach is equivalent to the decomposition-based approach from~\cite{SC-MA:15b}.
 Thinness ensures that the decomposition function

 satisfies $d(x,x,w,w) = f(x,w)$. \end{rem}